cptwonton/mortgage-analyzer/README.md

 ## 🛠️ What's Here

 ### 🏠 **Mortgage Analyzer**
-so you want to buy a house to rent out? this tells you what rent you need to break even. also shows you what money you actually "burn" each month vs what builds equity. (important: principal payments aren't burned money - you get that back when you sell)
+figure out what rent you need to break even on an investment property. shows what money you actually "burn" vs what builds equity.

 **Features:**
-- shows what money you actually "burn" (hint: not the principal)
+- what money you actually "burn" (not the principal)
-- tells you exactly what rent you need to not lose money
+- break-even rent calculation
-- breaks down where your payment actually goes
+- payment breakdown
-- amortization table because why not
+- amortization table
-- handles ARM loans with payment ranges
+- handles ARM loans
-- saves your inputs so you don't lose them
+- saves your inputs

-### ⚖️ **Rent vs Buy Calculator**
-🚧 **Under Development**

-the eternal question. should you keep throwing money at rent or buy something? this was gonna help figure out the break-even math but it's not ready yet.

-## 🎯 Why I Built These
+## 🎯 Why I Built This

-### 😴 **lazy**
 was browsing zillow and kept trying to figure out payments in my head. got tired of it.

-### 🎮 **for funsies**
-wanted to mess around with some ui stuff and see what this "vibe coding" thing was about.

-### ✨ **w0w**
-actually ended up being pretty useful for real decisions. who knew.

 ## 🔧 Tech Stack